Multi-Layer Personalized Federated Learning for Mitigating Biases in Student Predictive Analytics: Multi-Layer Personalized Federated Learning

 where $\nabla^2$ is the Hessian operator.
-The second-order Hessian term in (\ref{eq:metaGradd}) can be well-approximated by first-order methods without incurring significant performance degradation~\cite{Fallah2020PersonalizedFL}.
-After local updates, the global aggregation $\Theta_{{g}}^{(k+1)}$ is obtained using an attention-based method that we detail next.
+The second-order Hessian term in (\ref{eq:metaGradd}) can be first-order approximated without causing deterioration in performance~\cite{Fallah2020PersonalizedFL}.
+Following the local updates, we compute the global aggregation $\Theta_{{g}}^{(k+1)}$ through an attention-based technique explained in the following section.